 The 7 stakeholders of a marketing plan and budget

-Marketing Director - One or more marketing directors typically report to the CMO.
+One or more marketing directors typically report to the CMO.
 They are often responsible for a marketing function, such as PR, Demand Gen, or Product Marketing.
 Depending on the company structure, they might be responsible for a region.
 Given their seniority and the nature of their role, Marketing Directors typically are given responsibility for a portion of the budget, and then it’s up to them to figure out how to spend that across campaigns and other activities in order to achieve the marketing goals they’ve understood from the CMO.
-It is the Marketing Director’s responsibility to ensure that a clear understanding of goals, target metrics, timeframes, and strategy are clearly understood by their team-members.
+It is the Marketing Director’s responsibility to ensure that a clear understanding of goals, target metrics, timeframes, and strategy is clearly understood by their team members.

 Figure 1.
 The marketing plan and budget stakeholder chart

-Campaign Manager - Campaign managers are accountable for designing, coordinating and executing the campaigns that will achieve the marketing goals.
+Marketing campaign managers are accountable for designing, coordinating, and executing the campaigns that will achieve the marketing goals.
 They are often functional specialists.
-For example, there may be a digital demand campaign manager, or someone dedicated to running the company’s events.
+For example, there may be a digital demand campaign manager or someone dedicated to running the company’s events.
 They frequently receive a target budget from one or more of the Marketing Directors, which defines the spending envelope for their particular campaign, Campaign managers must be operationally strong, have excellent project management and coordination skills, and possess superior communication capabilities.

-Marketing Individual Contributors - Marketing IC’s are typically responsible for the majority of the actual spending in a marketing budget.
+Marketing IC’s are typically responsible for the majority of the actual spending in a marketing budget.
 They will source and purchase the items and services necessary for running the campaign.
-As such they need to possess both marketing and financial acumen.
-They need to be detail oriented and rigorous in updating their activities and data to ensure that campaigns are executed well and on time, and to ensure there is always current and accurate metric and expense data on-hand to generate meaningful reports.
+As such, they need to possess both marketing and financial acumen.
+They need to be detail-oriented and rigorous in updating their activities and data to ensure that campaigns are executed well and on time, and to ensure there is always current and accurate metric and expense data on hand to generate meaningful reports.

-Marketing Operations - the fastest growing role in marketing organizations, Marketing Ops is a multi-disciplinary role that encompasses finance, technology, analytical, operational and marketing skills.
-Marketing operations influences plan and budget set up, enables the team to be successful by implementing and monitoring the tools, systems and data they need to execute effectively, and captures, synthesizes and reports on progress of the marketing plan and budget, including forecasts and recommended course-corrections.
+The fastest-growing role in marketing organizations, Marketing Ops is a multi-disciplinary role that encompasses finance, technology, analytical, operational, and marketing skills.
+Marketing operations influences plan and budget set up, enables the team to be successful by implementing and monitoring the tools, systems, and data they need to execute effectively, and captures, synthesizes, and reports on the progress of the marketing plan and budget, including forecasts and recommended course-corrections.

-Finance - No other function spends like marketing.
+No other function spends like marketing.
 Everyone in marketing spends, and they spend quickly on hugely diverse items from incidental expenses to major investments.
 A strong relationship between finance and marketing will make everyone’s - and I mean everyone’s - life easier in the company.
-Marketing needs to make friends with finance, align processes, understand mutual accountabilities and work together to ensure marketing budget and expense data is kept as current and accurate as possible.
+Marketing needs to make friends with finance, align processes, understand mutual accountabilities, and work together to ensure marketing expenses are tracked and budget data is kept as current and accurate as possible.
 Fresh financial data means that marketers can make confident, well-informed purchasing decisions at the rate they need to in order to achieve their marketing goals on time.
-Inefficient finance-marketing relationships create budget, execution and business risk.
+Inefficient finance-marketing relationships create budget, execution, and business risk.